H2-data/Midwest_Medicare_Beneficiaries/README.md

 Every single Midwest state has this trend, the difference is when it started.
 In Wisconsin, Ohio, Michigan, Minnesota and Missouri (And the Dakotas, not depicted here) the trend began earlier, around 2020.
 In Illinois, Indiana, Iowa, Kansas and Nebraska, the trend began more recently.
 The more recent the trend, the greater the possible market gap. **The bottom 5 states here should be given special attention.**

 That would make for an easy ratio, but there's just one other problem: Population.
 Even if a location has high demand, focusing the campaign on low-population areas could result in less return overall.
-In order to properly gauge Opportunity, we must take into account the following:
+In order to properly gauge demand, we must take into account the following:

 - Areas with a high population of beneficiaries with BOTH A and B.
 - Areas with a high population of beneficiaries without Part C or other additional coverage.